jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

     The VIDPF key generation algorithm.

-    Returns the public share (i.e., the correction word for each level of the tree) and two keys, one fore each aggregator.
+    Returns the public share (i.e., the correction word for each level of the tree) and two keys, one for each aggregator.

     Implementation note: for clarity, this algorithm has not been written in a manner that is side-channel resistant.
-To avoid leading `alpha` via a side-channel, implementations should avoid branching or indexing into arrays in a data-dependent manner.
+To avoid leaking `alpha` via a side-channel, implementations should avoid branching or indexing into arrays in a data-dependent manner.
     '''
     if len(alpha) != self.BITS: